Real Life Capsule Wardrobe Ideas

 With that tunic, however, I would recommend having a tailor remove the bottom part of the sleeve from the sheer piece down to the lace at the cuff.
 So, the sleeve would end around the elbow.
 It’s a much more flattering, uplifting length.
 See more teal capsule options HERE.

 Have fun with this!
 The examples above will give you a very good start, or at least more inspiration, for creating your very own capsule wardrobe.
-Of course, this is something I do for my clients all the time.
+You can also see the video (and many other videos in my special online course: ‘Dress to Impress–Yourself!’
+(And, you can use coupon code DIY50 to receive $50 off.)
+Of course, this is something I do for my private clients all the time.
 So, if you need help, please let me know.
+You are welcome to schedule a call with me to explore the possibilities of working together one-on-one: http://totalimageconsultants.com/booking/

 * * *